theRealProHacker/PyGameRecorder/README.md

 # How To Use

-Most users just want to make a recording of their game and save it in a video file.
+Probably you just want to make a recording of their game and save it in a video file.
 Here comes how.

 > Note: I am using `pg` as an alias for `pygame` in the following code snippets